 The National Sleep Foundation says the recommended dose of valerian root is 400–900 mg.
 Taking it 2 hours before bedtime may help a person sleep, without causing the side effects of stronger sleep aids.

-Zolpidem (Ambien) is a short term sleep for managing insomnia.
+Zolpidem (Ambien) is a short term prescription medication for managing insomnia.
 In studies, Ambien helped to decrease the amount of time it took to fall asleep.
 It also increased the length of sleep and reduced the number of times people woke up during the night.

-In a 2019 Journal of Pharmacy Practice study of people who were in the hospital, melatonin and Ambien were similarly effective at helping people sleep.
-Both sleep aids had similar side effects, mainly grogginess and headache.
+In a 2019 study, melatonin and Ambien were similarly effective at helping people sleep during hospital stays.
+Both sleep aids had similar side effects, mainly grogginess and headaches.